Skip to main content

 A.R.S. § 14-7426

-Arizona law identifies specific trust expenses that must come from principal rather than income.
-These include the other half of the trustee's regular compensation, fees for accepting or distributing the trust, debt principal payments, estate and transfer taxes, and environmental remediation costs.
+Arizona law identifies specific trust expenses that come from principal.
+These include half of the trustee's regular compensation, fees for accepting or distributing the trust, and debt payments.
+Estate taxes and environmental remediation costs also come from principal.

 Title 14, TRUST ADMINISTRATION